sybila/biodivine-bass/benchmarks/README.md

 safely run at the same time.
 Default timeout is `10s`, default parallelism is one CPU core.

 **Note that in the published configuration (timeout of `1200s`), each full tool benchmark can take 12+ hours even when running on 40-60 CPU cores.
-Outside of actual performance tests, we therfore recommend testing with a significantly smaller timeout.
+Outside of actual performance tests, we therefore recommend testing with a significantly smaller timeout.
 For example, with the default timeout and 4-8 CPU cores, most benchmark runs can be still completed in several hours.
 Do not benchmark two tools at the same time (this can confuse the scripts gathering statistics)**